 The Career Academy has increased the size of their graduation class dramatically, with a graduation glass of 80 graduates last year, including 30 who earned college credits.
 In fact, this year 40% of Balfour’s juniors and seniors are currently enrolled in college level classes.
 It is the only Henderson County School to offer training in mechatronics, firefighting, and the ProStart Culinary Program.

-The architectural solution for the new school is conceived as two programmatic bars in an “L” shape.
+The architectural solution by Clark Nexsen’s K-12 practice for the new school is conceived as two programmatic bars in an “L” shape.
 A bridge spans flexible, light-filled, multiuse information commons and dining spaces, stitching the two programs together.
 The building’s form and position on the site provides IHS with sweeping southern views, a dining porch, a terraced landscape, and a large multipurpose field.